Wag-Media/wagmedia-com-bot/test.md

 - payment emojis by 🦹superusers will update the total amount of payments a post received and save it to the db

-- reactions in threads ???
-TODO ???
+Post Threads

+- the bot monitors payment reactions to valid posts in the corresponding thread and inserts a payment to the db

 OddJobs